kyma-project/api-gateway/docs/contributor/adr/0011-rate-limit.md

 ## Decision

-New CRD will be introduced in the APIGateway module to allow rate limiting configuration.
+A new CRD will be introduced in the API Gateway module to allow rate limiting configuration.
 In the future, global rate limit might be introduced.
 The decision has not been made yet, so it has been decided to name the new CRD `RateLimit` not to indicate that global rate limit will be provided.
 By naming the current CRD, for example, `LocalRateLimit,` logical would be to expect also `GlobalRateLimit` to exist at some point.